A24Group/ssGWT-lib/src/org/ssgwt/client/ui/component/README.md

-The Component package contains four classes
+The Component package contains classes

 ## TipBar
 This class displays a tip bar, and lists all tip items under one another, This class